Diagnose and Replace a Defective Hard Drive (Linux Dedicated Server with Software RAID)

 unused devices: <none>

-The example above shows three multiple devices or logical drives (md0, md1, md2).
-For each of these logical drives, you specify which partitions they are composed of and on which drives these partitions are located.
+The above example shows three multiple devices or logical drives (md0, md1, md2).
+For each of these logical drives, it is indicated which partitions they are composed of and on which drives these partitions are located.

-Example: The logical drive md0 consists of the partitions sda1 and sdb 1.
+Example: The logical drive md0 is composed of the partitions sda1 and sdb 1.

-In the line listed below the logical drive, the state of the individual partitions is displayed in square brackets at the end of the line.
-A U means that the respective hard drive is integrated into the RAID (up).
+In the line listed below the respective logical drive, the state of the individual partitions is shown at the end of the line in the square brackets.
+A U means that the respective disk is mounted (up) in the RAID.

-In the following example, all logical drives have only one partition mounted which is located on the sda hard drive.
-The respective partition located on the second hard drive sdb is not included.
-You can also see this from the entry [_U].
-The unmounted partitions of the hard drive sdb indicate that there is an error or a defect on this hard drive.
+In the following example, all logical drives have only one partition mounted, which is located on the sda hard disk.
+The respective partition located on the second hard disk sdb is not mounted.
+You can recognize this also by the entry [U_].
+The unmounted partitions of the hard disk sdb indicate that there is an error or a defect with this hard disk.

 Personalities : [raid1]